shubhpachauri/shubhpachauri/README.md

 - 👋 Hi, I’m @shubhpachauri
 - 👀 I’m interested in web dev and data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning dsa
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me => u can mail me

 <!---